 Dry, good quality litter and feed and hygiene will help in the prevention of aspergillosis.
 Antifungal drugs such as Thiabendazole or Nystatin can be used in feed.

 Usually none.
 Environmental spraying with effective antifungal antiseptic may help reduce the challenge.
 Amphotericin B and Nystatin have been used in high-value birds.

 Coccidiosis is caused by protozoan Eimeria sp in poultry, most species infect various sites in the intestine.
 The infectious process is rapid (4–7 days) and is characterized by parasite replication in host cells with extensive damage to the intestinal mucosa.
-Poultry coccidia are generally host-specific, and the different species parasitize specific parts of the intestine.
-However, in game birds, including quail, the coccidia may parasitize the entire intestinal tract.
-Coccidia are distributed worldwide in poultry, game birds reared in captivity, and wild birds.
+Poultry coccidia is generally host-specific, and the different species parasitize specific parts of the intestine.
+However, in-game birds, including quail, the coccidia may parasitize the entire intestinal tract.
+Coccidia is distributed worldwide in poultry, game birds reared in captivity, and wild birds.